Azure/grept/README.md

 `grept` is released under the MIT license.
 For more information, see [LICENSE](https://github.com/Azure/grept/blob/main/LICENSE).

-This tool used [HashiCorp Packer](https://www.packer.io/)'s built-in functions, but I've already locked Packer's version at v1.9.3 so it was a MPL license library.
+This tool used [HashiCorp Packer](https://www.packer.io/)'s built-in functions, and all `toxxx` functions from [HashiCorp Terraform](https://www.terraform.io), but I've already locked Packer's version at v1.9.3, and Terraform function code is copied from version `1.5.7` so they're both MPL license library.